konrad-jamrozik/droidmate/README.md

 ### Android devices and emulators compatibility ###

-DroidMate works with Android 4.4.2 on following devices:
+DroidMate works with Android 6.0 (API 23) on following devices:

+// KJA TODO: compatibility not confirmed as of May 6, 2013
+* Nexus 7, 2013 emulator using x86 CPU/ABI.
-* Nexus 7 (both 2012 and 2013)
+* Nexus 7, 2013
-* Nexus 10
+* Nexus 7, 2012
-* Samsung Galaxy S3

-Currently, other devices will not work.

-DroidMate is confirmed to work on emulators emulating Nexus 7 (2012) API 19 on x86 CPU/ABI.
+Other devices are not recognized by DroidMate, but may work, as long as the package name of the home screen is the same as for Nexus 7, i.e. `com.android.launcher`.
+You can check the package name by doing the following:

+* launch Android Device Monitor, e.g. with `android-sdk/tools/monitor.bat`;
+* select running device.
+If device is running, `adb devices` will show it;
+* click on `Dump View Hierarchy for UI Automator`;
+* click on the top level `FrameLayout` and look at `package`.

 ### Library compatibility ###